Prior to buying health coverage, it is important that you learn and understand the basics of health insurance and how it works.

 The more you know about healthcare quality, safety, services and costs, the easier it is for you to choose wisely when it comes to the care that's right for you.

 Higher costs don't necessarily mean higher quality.
 High value is what's important when looking at healthcare.
 You can find care that's high-quality and high-value using online tools and resources.

-Below are some trusted sites that can help you get the information you need when it comes to high-quality, high-value care.
+Below are some trusted sites that can help you understand you need when it comes to high-quality, high-value healthcare.